JoshuaMicallef/MyanMar---VATSIM-Sectors/README.md

 *DISCLAIMER* AERONAV GNG IS NOT AFFILIATED WITH THIS DATABASE, SO COPIES OF THEIR DATA IS NOT SHARED ON THE "PUBLIC" BRANCH

+*NOTE* Final Product should be placed in Folder Called "VYYF - Yangon" in Documents/EuroScope

 ### MAIN DATA
 Current Status: Work In Progress